 If your casualty or theft loss deduction causes your deductions for the year to be more than your income for the year, you may have a net operating loss (NOL).
-Generally, you can use an NOL to lower your tax in a later year.
 You don't have to be in business to have an NOL from a casualty or theft loss.
 For more information, see Pub.
 536, Net Operating Losses (NOLs) for Individuals, Estates, and Trusts.